-The school is committed to providing effective filtering systems and this will include monitoring the activities of children when on-line in the school/college.
+The school is committed to providing effective filtering systems and this will include monitoring the activities of children when on-line in the school.

-The school/college will use the relevant forms to record any concerns, keeping records which will be treated as a Child Protection Record, storing them as appropriate. (staff use the form to report safeguarding concerns but indicate that it is a Prevent concern)
+The school will use the relevant forms to record any concerns, keeping records which will be treated as a Child Protection Record, storing them as appropriate, (Safeguarding Concerns form and Prevent form).